DOC3-Deep One Class Classification using Contradictions: Proofs

 \subsection{Proof of Theorem \ref{th_oneclass}}

 Define, $R_{f,\theta} = \{\mathbf{x} : f(\mathbf{x}) \geq \theta \}$.
 This gives,

 where, $H(x,\theta) = \left\{ \right.$.
 For the rest of the proof we drop the subscripts as it is clear from context.
-To bound the R.H.S of \eqref{eq_th1_proof_a} we follow a similar approach of bounding a dominating function see Theorem 4.17 in (Shawe-Taylor et al., 2004).
+To bound the R.H.S of \eqref{eq_th1_proof_a} we follow a similar approach of bounding a dominating function see Theorem 4.17 in \cite{shawe2004kernel}.
 Here we define,